 As part of his Master’s degree, Christian completed a major project in collaboration with THRFG Parkinson’s and several local health networks, developing a passion for assisting people affected by Parkinson’s and other neurological conditions along the way.
 Christian is now the senior occupational therapist at THRFG Parkinson’s.

 Hannah Tavian graduated her Master of Occupational Therapy at Flinders University at the end of 2020, following the completion of her undergraduate degree in Human Movement.

 Hannah joined the THRFG Parkinson’s team in July after a brief period working in the paediatric field.
 Hannah has prior experience working with people with neurological conditions through her placement experience on a hospital stroke ward.

 Hannah is passionate about helping people with Parkinson’s and other neurological/movement disorders enhance their independent and wellbeing.

-Christian and Hannah are both registered occupational therapists with Allied Health Practitioner Regulation Agency (AHPRA).
+Christian, Hannah and Kate are all registered occupational therapists with Allied Health Practitioner Regulation Agency (AHPRA).

 Referrals to our occupational therapists are simple and require a referral form to be completed and sent to: [email protected] Self-referrals are accepted.